 Within each patch of pawpaws, the trees are probably genetically identical; that’s because pawpaw primarily reproduce by cloning themselves.
 Like many woody plants that produce clones, the roots of the pawpaw tree develop suckers that eventually become trees in their own right.

 Pawpaws can also reproduce by seed, but they must overcome several difficulties to succeed at this.
 An individual blossom of a pawpaw tree is not designed to pollinate itself even though it contains both the female and male parts of the flower.
-The stamen (the female part of the flower) develops before the anthers (the male parts that produce pollen).
-By the time the anthers are ready to release pollen, the stamen within the same flower has ceased being able to receive it.
-So the stamen in one flower must get its pollen from the anthers of another flower… which brings us to the next difficulty.
+The pistil (the female part of the flower) develops before the anthers (the male parts that produce pollen).
+By the time the anthers are ready to release pollen, the pistil within the same flower has ceased being able to receive it.
+So the pistil in one flower must get its pollen from the anthers of another flower… which brings us to the next difficulty.

 Because the pawpaw tree is found in patches, it might seem as though it would be easy for the flowers of one tree to be pollinated by a neighboring tree.
 However a pawpaw tree can’t fertilize another if the two are clones (they are said to be self-incompatible).
 So all of the genetically identical trees in one patch have to be pollinated by those in a more distant patch… which brings us to further difficulty.